-- gradual changes in experience bin may or may not be detected for some time; - shock changes to experience; and - incorrect estimates of expected experience.
+- gradual changes in experience which any or may not be detected for some time; - shock changes to experience and - incorrect estimates of expected experience.

-Recent industry and company historical experience and the outlook for the future could be considered in determining a range of possible future experience.
-The actuary may want to look at historical wat such as CIA or other economic statistical data as a guide to help determine the obserible exterioration of the risk.
+Recent industry and company his ried experience and the outlook for the future could be considered in determine a range of possible future experience.
+The actuary may want to look at historical that such as CIA or other economic statistical data as a guide to help determine the basible exterioration of the risk.

-The actuary may also consider systemic risk as a cause of some of the other risks.
+The actuary may all consider systemic risk as a cause of some of the other risks.
 As an example, the failure or downgrading of one or more significant insurers in the market could result in marketing and/or reputational risk for the other insurers.